salman-mukhtar/deploye-dotnet-core-mvc-app-to-google-cloud-using-traefic-and-letsencypt/README.md

 dotnet run
 ```

 I have changed the text in both applications to show the difference.
 Below you can see results from both applications.
-In the following images you can see both applications runing with same IP but different ports on Minikube.
+In the following images you can see both applications are runing with same IP but different ports on Minikube.

 **sample-mvc-v1**